 When a person is injured by a defective product, the seller and/or manufacturer may be required to compensate the victim.
 A product liability claim should be pursued if the product lacked an element necessary to make it safe for its intended use, the vendor or manufacturer misrepresented the goods or products, caused a breach of warranty, and/or was negligent.
 Such claims come under three main categories: design defects, manufacturing defects, and failure to warn cases.
 Products causing injury can include household appliances, automobiles, industrial and work-place equipment, and airplanes.
 Liability can arise due to a product's formula, preparation, assembly, installation, testing, warnings, instructions, marketing, packaging, or labeling.

 As our tort law has evolved, the question of negligence has been eliminated entirely from certain product liability cases.
 Now, in certain cases, a plaintiff is only required to demonstrate that the product caused an injury due to the defect -- the reason for the defect is irrelevant.
 If you have been injured by a product, contact the Law Firm of Duffy + Fulginiti.
 You can count on our firm's experience and proven success record to assist you in obtaining the compensation you deserve.

 Duffy + Fulginiti has successfully pursued product liability claims against national and international manufacturing companies resulting in significant victories for our clients.
 The firm has received the Bar Register of Pre-eminent Lawyers in the field of Product Liability law by Martindale-Hubbell.

 - In Nguyen, a 53-year-old farmer, a husband and father of five, suffered second and third degree burns on 25% of his body following a portable stove malfunction.
-The firm, along with its product experts, cited issues with packaging, labelling, and a lack of instructions (both in the package and from the seller).
+The firm, along with its product experts, cited issues with packaging, labeling, and a lack of instructions (both in the package and from the seller).
 The seller tendered its full $1,000,000 insurance policy, and the firm also secured a $9,300,000 verdict against the manufacturer.